Tuesday, October 29, 2024

 Our rural West African clinic is busy today.
 Dozens of men, women, and children wait outside the clinic; this is the only free medical care available within 3 days' walk.
 They chat, share food, and migrate patiently along with the shifting shade of the mango tree as the day progresses.
 Each evening at the local teahouse, the village men gather around a shortwave radio to listen to BBC.
 Major news, and a favorite topic of today's conversations, is the war in Ukraine.
 The general anticipation that Kiev will fall within a few days has turned out to be wrong.
 Right now, much of the world is rooting for the underdog in this fight.
 I'm hungry for more details, but information is limited in our remote village.

-In the crash room we currently have a pediatric patient whose initial presentation would stir panic in the heart of any seasoned US doctor or paramedic.
+In the crash room, we currently have a pediatric patient whose initial presentation would stir panic in the heart of any seasoned US doctor or paramedic.
 She is 3 years old, limp, listless, dehydrated, semi-conscious, with a racing pulse and raging fever.
 She might be a critical case in the US, but for us, she's a run-of-the-mill kid with Falciparum malaria.
 We see several similar cases each week, once the rains start.
 We'll trial a dose of oral ACT (Artemisinin-based Combination Therapy- malaria has become resistant to many single-drug therapies, so a combination of drugs is now needed).
 If she doesn't throw it up, she'll almost certainly be stable and sleeping comfortably within an hour or two.
 If oral drugs don't work, we'll give her intravenous antimalarials, which pretty reliably yield a similar positive outcome.
 Without antimalarial drugs, she would be in grave danger.
 Falciparum is the most serious strain of malaria, and it is the country's leading cause of death.
 Rapid treatment is key.
-Our door-to-antimalarials time is less than 10min for most serious cases.
+Our door-to-antimalarials time is less than 10 minutes for most serious cases.

 While caring for the girl with malaria, we are serenaded by the continuous crying of a 3-day old girl, brought in for a well-baby checkup by her mother.
 The heat, high patient load, and cries of the newborn are conspiring to create a fairly trying day.
 As soon as possible, we frontload the newborn.
 She is mom's first baby, and the pregnancy and birth were uncomplicated.
 The baby is a bit feverish to the touch.
 When we undress her, we discover she has a severe cord infection, and is dehydrated and tachycardic.
 We evaluate options for transport to higher care.
 The nearest hospital with a neonatal ICU is a 2-hour bike ride away, down very rough roads.
 Our motorcycle ambulance has already left town with another serious patient.
 I send a runner out to search for any bikes in town.

 We start an IV.
 Our care options are limited; we have no oxygen, and the infant is too young for us to safely dose with a starting load of antibiotics.
 As I watch her, her breathing speeds and slows, and her limbs go blue, then return to pink when I stimulate her.
 With each episode of slowed breathing, the blue cyanosis spreads further, until it rings her mouth.
-I pat her feet and bounce her gently, and her breathing and color improve.
+I tap her feet and bounce her gently, and her breathing and color improve.
 I look up to see that the village Chief has entered the room.
 Generally we are respectful with the Chief, but this time I order him loudly: "I need a motorbike to the hospital for this baby immediately".

 We settle into the long, familiar ride.
 The roads are very bad.
 Riding like this is probably the most dangerous thing we do here, so it's nice to focus on something else.
 I figure I'll fare better in a crash if my body is relaxed, not tensed.
 I alternate between watching the infant's breathing, tap-tapping her feet, and looking at the greenery passing by.
 I wonder what is happening in Ukraine right now.
 My favorite song, "Whistled By", is playing on repeat in my head.
 I imagine the patient is a trauma patient, the rig a beat-up, ad-hoc ambulance, and the roads the morass of the 'Rasputitsya' mud season.